 Failed abortions can be hard to process psychologically.
 In some cases, bleeding commences after taking the medication, but the pregnancy itself continues.
 If you live in England, this can be remedied by a surgical procedure once the ongoing pregnancy is confirmed.
 But that is not always the case abroad.

 Mara Clarke, founder of the Abortion Support Network, a charity that supports women forced to travel for safe, legal abortion, says this is especially crushing if the two-week window plus appointment waiting time pushes the patient over the limit to access legal abortion.
 This could happen in a country like the Republic of Ireland, for instance, where abortion is only accessible up to 12 weeks of pregnancy.
 “It’s heartbreaking,” she says, “and incredibly complex to process emotionally for those involved.”
-Thankfully, recent votes toward equal access in Northern Ireland and the Republic of Ireland, plus plans to allow women in England to take abortion pills at home, are great markers of progress.
+Thankfully, recent votes towards equal access in Northern Ireland and the Republic of Ireland, plus plans to allow women in England to take abortion pills at home, are great markers of progress.

 I don’t regret for a second my decision to terminate the pregnancy, which was the right thing for both me and the potential child.
 Abortion is a safe medical procedure and many women have had abortions will few to no complications at all.
-Still, this is the article I wanted to read both before the procedure and afterward, so that I could have been fully informed and prepared for what could happen to my body, rather than finding out during the process.
+Still, this is the article I wanted to read both before the procedure and afterwards, so that I could have been fully informed and prepared for what could happen to my body, rather than finding out during the process.
 I don't want anyone to be as in the dark as I was.
-As Dr. Neubauer says, “The only way we can help each other is to be honest and open… and to talk about it.”
+As Dr Neubauer says, “The only way we can help each other is to be honest and open… and to talk about it.”